Nelarys/odin-recipes/README.md

 # odin-recipes
-this repo is as a part of the tutorial project provided by the odin-project
+*this repo is as a part of the tutorial project provided by the odin-project*

+## Project Description
+This project is a simple recipe website that will contain links to a few websites